 Every 30-45 seconds in a hockey game, teams change personnel on the fly.
 It's important for those who pay attention to NHL odds also to know how line matchups can matter in a game.
 If one team has a dominant first line (three forwards) and the other team doesn't have a very good "checking line," you will be more enticed to bet on the team with the great first line.

-In hockey, the home team coach has the "last change," meaning he can change the line personnel he wants after the other coach has put his chosen troops out there for a particular "shift."
+In hockey, the home team coach has the last change, meaning he can change the line personnel he wants after the other coach has put his chosen troops out there for a particular shift.
 That's one of the bigger advantages home teams have, and smart hockey bettors know good defensive teams often make the best choices on home-ice conventional bets.

-Find Bets That have Value
+Find Value Bets

 Sure, it's easier to pick a winner when the quality of the teams is out of balance.
 But you're going to have to wager a fair amount of money to make a decent return.
 The name of the game in sports betting is to find bets with good value, like the underdog pick or the team that is favored to win – but not too heavily favored in the official odds.